jasongilman/vdd-core-examples/README.md

-# sorter
+# VDD Core Examples

-This is a demo using the vdd-core library.
+This contains several examples using the [vdd-core](https://github.com/Element84/vdd-core) library.

 ## Usage

-FIXME
+  - Clone the repository locally
+  - Start a repl in the project
+  - Start the server
+    * `(require '[vdd-core.core :as vdd])`
+    * `(def server (vdd/start-viz))`
+  - Visit http://localhost:8080 to see the list of visualizations.

 ## License

-Copyright Jason Gilman 2013
+Copyright © 2013 Jason Gilman and [element 84](http://www.element84.com).

+Distributed under the MIT License.